-5G is a buzzword that has been circulating in the media for quite a while now, but not everyone can relate to the “5G standard”.
-5G is the fifth generation of mobile networks, and a development of the proven 4G LTE technology.
+5G is a buzzword that has been circulating in the media for quite a while, but not everyone can relate to the “5G standard”.
+5G is the fifth generation of mobile networks, which is a further development of the proven 4G LTE technology.

 But where exactly is the difference now?